-Our aspiration is for students at every UK university and college to know they can be part of our vision to improve young adult mental health in the UK by participating in the annual BRIT Challenge.
+Our aspiration is for students at every UK university, college, specialist college and Students' Union to know they can be part of our vision to improve and support young adult mental health in the UK by participating in the annual BRIT Challenge.

-We know this is an extraordinarily challenging time for everyone and therefore appreciate all your support to raise vital funds for charities who provide support to students and young adults who need their help.
+We know this is an extraordinarily challenging time for everyone and therefore appreciate all your support to raise vital funds for local, regional and national charities, alongside BRIT.

-Here are just some examples of universities and colleges who took on the BRIT 2021 Challenge;
+Here are just some examples of universities and colleges who took on our previous BRIT Challenges;

 “Liverpool John Moores University were delighted to host the BRIT Founder, Phil Packer, and introduce him to our Board of Governors, Student Union President, students and staff as part of the BRIT 2020 Row Britannia 5-month tour of the UK.

 We entered a team and championed the challenge in the City of Liverpool and North West to encourage other universities and colleges to take part.
 Due to the COVID-19 pandemic, our students were unable to complete the challenge and reach their fundraising target.